 Scope: Vol. 2 #51-64.

 A series of blog posts covering the works of Alan Moore, Grant Morrison and other UK comic creators.
-Chapter Eight (which consists of 22 parts) focuses on Swamp Thing, summarising the early Wein/Wrightson work and the Pasko run before concentrating on the Moore issues.
+Book One, Chapter Eight (which consists of 22 parts) focuses on Swamp Thing, summarising the early Wein/Wrightson work and the Pasko run before concentrating on the Moore issues.
 It is a detailed history of the title, with much original analysis and interesting diversions into other literature and art.
 Sandifer details events at DC Comics in the time of Moore’s employ, giving deeper context to the publication history of Moore’s Swamp Thing.
 The author also provides histories of the other DC characters that Swampy encounters.
 As good a resource on the Moore issues as you’re likely to find.

 Scope: Some Wein/Wrightson issues briefly (especially HOS #92, and ST #1); the Pasko run generally; and then all Moore issues in-depth.